ConsenSys-Academy/Emergent-Knowledge-Base/README.md

 We envision this knowledge base to grow over time.
 Should you have an answer to a question, please open an issue and discuss it with the team.
 Pull requests are highly appreciated.

-Please see CONTRIBUTING.md for how to make a contribution.

 An example of this process found below:

 - Fork it (https://github.com/ConsenSys-Academy/Emergent-Knowledge-Base)